 Extract from the book “The 5-Star Business Network”, written by Vivek Sood

-Why Business Networks Are Important?
+Why Successful Business Networking Are Important?

 There was a time, not more than a few decades ago, if you were General Motors you would attempt to own every part of your business.
 The assembly lines, the parts manufacturing plants, the stamping units, the ancillary units and even the software that runs the business, the dealerships that sold the cars, the steel mills, even the mines that produce iron ore for the mills.
 This was for good reason – you either could not trust others to be savvy enough to produce and send you the material you wanted when you wanted it, or the margins in each of those businesses were big enough for you to try and own all those operations.

 Your more nimble competitors, with loose networks of aligned companies, could easily run rings around you in no time – both in terms of developing and launching new products, and producing and selling high quality products at lower prices.

 This is not a book extolling the virtues of Keiretsu, chaebols or similarly exotic-sounding Japanese and other Asian business structures.
 It is, however, useful to take some lessons from the evolution and success of these business networks.

 Is there a way to systematically assess, measure, report upon, improve and monitor the quality of your business network?
 What outcomes should you expect out of a well-tuned business network?
 These are some of the questions we will answer in this book.

 Read more on The 5-Star Business Network